 Golfers also love the clubhouse and the course for its relaxed, convivial atmosphere.
 It’s perfect for visiting

 with a group of lads who want to really test their technique and boost their golfing experience.

 Why you might not

 You may have gathered by now that Royal Porthcawl can be a slightly unforgiving course.
 It’s visually stunning and offers a wide range of holes for golfers to pit their wits against, but it can be a struggle if you’re visiting on a bad day.

 However, this is Wales’ best rated golf course for a reason – even on a bad day you won’t fail to acknowledge the stunning scenery and varied play.
 We recommend.

 Are you looking to play at one of Wales’ most well-renowned courses?
-At the Dragon Hotel we can offer personalised golfing packages to Royal Porthcawl Golf Club for the perfect break.
+At the Dragon Hotel, we’re a popular, modern option for golfers looking fo accomodation near Porthcawl Golf Club.
 Let us build your golfing holiday online today – call +44 (0)1792 657 100 or visit our golf page today.